You are currently viewing EUDIS Hackathon First Edition 2024

 Supervised by: Zoi Sofologi

-The EUDIS Hackathon, a part of the EU Defence Innovation Scheme (EUDIS), is an outreach event that brings together people from various backgrounds to solve challenge.
+The EUDIS Hackathon, which is part of the EU Defence Innovation Scheme (EUDIS), is an outreach event that brings together people from various backgrounds to solve challenges.
 It was simultaneously held in six countries in a hybrid format: Belgium, Poland, Italy, Greece, Lithuania, and Hungary.
-The theme of this first edition was “Digital in Defence’ and it centered on three challenges:
+The theme of this first edition was “Digital in Defence” and it centered on three challenges:

 • subsea infrastructure protection